mparticle-integrations/mparticle-apple-integration-example/README.md

 ### Adding the integration

+**NOTE: THESE ARE EXAMPLE INSTRUCTIONS FOR YOUR NEW KIT, THIS EXAMPLE KIT IS NOT MEANT TO BE INCLUDED IN A REAL APPLICATION**

-1. Add the kit dependency to your app's Podfile or Cartfile:
+1. Add the kit dependency to your app's Podfile, Cartfile, or SPM:

     ```
-    pod 'mParticle-Example', '~> 8.0'
+    pod 'mParticle-Integration-Example', '~> 8.0'
     ```

     OR